 I am in love with my kindle and am passing the love on to the next generation.
 As much as I love paper books, on holidays an e-reader will save you from lugging around kilos of paper and the choice of kids books on it is very wide.
 For the kids, we signed up to amazon unlimited and while I don’t love it for adults, I find it great for children titles.

-Packing tip 6: bring few toys and encourage imaginative play
+Tip 6: encourage imaginative play

+Toys are probably the biggest obstacle when trying to pack light with kids in general and with toddlers in particular.
 We always bring toys with us but never more that an amount that can fit in the children luggage.
 We usually give one bag to each child (the trunki is perfect – fun, easy to carry children luggage with wheels) and that is the space for clothes and toys – once that is full, the selection of toys is over.

 I find this a good way to pack light but also to get the kids to engage with the reality around them and with us: games like ‘I spy’ or ‘who can spot a…’ are great to get them noticing their surroundings, with no clutter in sight!